Circuit locality from relativistic locality in scalar field mediated entanglement

+showing that the disturbance one system may have on the field cannot propagate to the other system via the field in these time intervals.
+We will call a unitary satisfying \eqref{eq:generalResult} and \eqref{commutes} a \textit{field mediation}.

+In contrast with the Suzuki-Trotter version of this decomposition, here the role of spacetime locality is evident: each term in the product in \eqref{eq:generalResult} evolves the system for a finite duration, given by the separation between the systems $A$ and $B$.
+Given \eqref{commutes}, we also see that, during this time interval, $A$ and $B$ cannot affect each other but only the field~\cite{lorenz2021causal}, as one would expect for spacelike-separated systems.

-Our proof is not completely general.
-In particular, we assume that matter is placed in quantum-controlled superpositions of pointer states, and we neglect the back action of the field on the state of the particles in each branch.
-These approximations are appropriate to describe a number of physically relevant regimes: quantum computing platforms, such as ion traps; quantum optics experiments such as Bell tests; and the regime in which low energy tests of quantum gravity may be performed.
+The result is easily generalised to the case of an arbitrary number of particles.
+The approximations we employ to obtain this result are appropriate to describe a number of physically relevant regimes: quantum computing platforms, such as ion traps; quantum optics experiments, such as Bell tests; and the regime in which low energy tests of quantum gravity may be performed.

-\subsection{Setup}
+In the following four sections we derive this result.
+After laying down some notation in Section~\ref{sec:setup}, we define the required approximations and derive their consequences in Section~\ref{sec:param_main}.
+In Section~\ref{sec:field}, we derive an expression for the evolution of a quantum field coupled to a classical source, incidentally improving on textbook results by taking into account a phase which is often neglected.
+This phase plays a crucial role in our result, as we will see in Section~\ref{sec:main_result}, where we demonstrate how relativistic locality influences circuit locality in our system.
+In Section~\ref{sec:entanglement}, we show how this setup allows for scalar field mediated entanglement by deriving the explicit, relativistic expression for the entangling phases.
+In the conclusion, we discuss the limitations and possible generalisations of our result.
+Throughout the paper, we refer the reader to the appendix, where we report more detailed derivations of the results.

+\section{Setup}